-In this section, we report the extent to which respondents reported awareness of describing GameSense to all players, they were then asked to report who they think the target audience is for GameSense.
+In this section, we report the extent to which respondents reported awareness of GameSense and the perceived purpose of GameSense (among those who were aware).
+After describing GameSense to all players, they were then asked to report who they think the target audience is for GameSense.
 Lastly, we assessed engagement with GameSense in terms of visits to a GSIC and interactions with a GSA.